 It should be noted, however, that other people think that Brixta comes from brixtom or brixta meaning a curse.
 This would tie Brixta in with Sul, whose temple had a large hoard of curse tablets in it, mostly calling down divine wrath on thieves, but also rivals in love.

-Four similar lead tablets have been found calling on Bricta or Brixta, one from Chamalières, and three times on one from Larzac.
-(Koch: 283) They follow a formula close to an Irish one, se-bnanom bricto “the spells of these women” or Irish brichtu ban, “women’s spells”.
+They follow a formula close to an Irish one, se-bnanom bricto “the spells of these women” or Irish brichtu ban, “women’s spells”.
 This would indicate a rather dark side to Bricta.
 (Just check out these ancient curses, which desire the death of a rival charioteer.)
+(Koch: 283)

 It is hard to know, from so little evidence, if Bricta was a sun or fire goddess, although the latter seems likely.
 I think that she was a goddess of the fire within the earth as much as in the sky, like Sul.
 As the all-seeing sun, she would be able to see wrongdoing, and as the fire she would be able to avenge it.
 The fire aspect would fit with her being a Celtic Minerva, like Brigit and Sul, who also had fire-cults and healing water.